Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 Malartic La Graviere in 2018 displayed a nose full of sweet cherry/blueberry compote, elegance, and was so attractive and seductive, that you wanted to taste more and more of it!

-Gazin Rocquefort reminded a lot of its big brother with fresh cherries, fine structure, depth, and length.
+Gazin Rocquefort reminded much of its big brother with fresh cherries, fine structure, depth, and length.
 The fine interplay between fruit and tannin here.
 The second wine of Malartic La Graviere, La Reserve de Malartic, had attractive cherry/blueberry nose, velvety texture, and a seductive approach.

 Pape Clement was packed with luscious fruit and fat tannin and had a strong backbone, splendid complexity, and long finish.
 Splendid effort for the vintage.